getiria-onsongo/IaaAgDataNER/README.md

 ```

-## Create directory to store training data in spaCy format.
+## Create directory to store training data in spaCy format
 The program in spaCy that converts jsonl to spaCy format which is the input format for training
 models needs an output directory.